plolcott/x86utm/README.md

 No one understands the x86 language any more so these implementation details can be ignored.

 When we simply example the execution trace of DD by HHH in C the issue becomes clear.
 HHH simulates DD that calls HHH(DD) to repeat this process continually.
 In this process HHH is a pure function of its input.
+The first time that HHH is invoked it allocates a shared memory block so that it can watch the execution trace of each DD instance thoughout all of its recursive invocations.

 **Proof Theoretic Semantics halt prover HHH correctly determines that its input DD is ungrounded in its atomic base of the operational semantics of the C programming language.**